-The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+The Data Protection Act 2018 and UK GDPR do not prevent or limit the sharing of information for the purposes of keeping children safe.
+The Purcell School recognises that timely information sharing is essential for effective safeguarding.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+Staff should never promise a child that they will not tell anyone about a safeguarding disclosure, as this may not be in the child's best interests.